ayoubessabiry/webserv/README.md

 - Fully static website serving.
 - GET, POST, and DELETE methods.
-- Non-blocking I/O using poll() or equivalent.
+- Non-blocking I/O using select().
 - Support for multiple ports and hosts.
-- Stress-tested for high availability.
 - Default error pages.
 - Ability to accept uploaded files from clients.